 Definitions

 Candidacy exam: This is also called the defense of the dissertation proposal.
 This exam involves the preparation of a written document outlining the plans for the student’s dissertation research.
 The document is written in the style of a fellowship application.
 The student presents a seminar to the faculty describing their plans and then meets separately with their dissertation advisory committee to defend their ideas.
 The student can retake this exam one time without consequence.
-For PhD students, the exam must be completed prior to the first day of class of the Fall Semester of their fourth year in graduate school; individual programs may impose an earlier deadline and this deadline is binding.
-For MD/PhD students, the exam must be completed by the end of the fall semester of the second year after beginning the research phase of their curriculum.
+For Ph.D. students, the exam must be completed prior to the first day of class of the Fall Semester of their fourth year in graduate school; individual programs may impose an earlier deadline and this deadline is binding.
+For M.D./Ph.D. students, the exam must be completed by the end of the fall semester of the second year after beginning the research phase of their curriculum.

 Dissertation mentor: This is the faculty member that is the advisor for the student’s dissertation research.
 This individual must be a full member of the Graduate faculty and is either the principal investigator of the laboratory in which the research is conducted or is a collaborator of the scientist in whose laboratory the research is conducted.

 Dissertation advisory committee: This is a group of at least 5 graduate faculty that oversee the progress of the student during their dissertation research.
-At least 3 members must be faculty from the student’s graduate program he student in consultation with their dissertation mentor selectthe committee members.
+At least 3 members must be faculty from the student’s graduate program.
+The student, in consultation with their dissertation mentor, selects the committee members.
 The committee meets at least annually.
 During these meetings, the student presents their research progress and plans for the future.
-The committee provides feedback on this a reviews the student’s progress on the Plan of Study and their academic achievement.
+The committee provides feedback on this and reviews the student’s progress on the Plan of Study and their academic achievement.
 The results of this meeting are recorded on an evaluation form that becomes part of the student’s file.

-Graduate rogram-on cademic and rofessional tandards (GP-CAPS): is composed of biomedical sciences faculty from the HSC who hold regular membership on the graduate faculty and includes representatives from both the Schools of Medicine and Pharmacy.
+Graduate Programs-Committee on Academic and Professional Standards (GP-CAPS): is composed of biomedical sciences faculty from the HSC who hold regular membership on the graduate faculty and includes representatives from both the Schools of Medicine and Pharmacy.
 The Vice-President for Health Sciences Research and Graduate Education appoints the faculty to serve on GP-CAPS.
 The primary role of this committee is to ensure that student performance concerns are managed equitably and consistently across the graduate programs served by this policy.

 Graduate Program Director: this is the faculty member responsible for coordinating the activities of the graduate program.
-The biomedical graduate programs have interdepartmental faculty membership the the Assistant VP for Graduate Education rather than a department chair.
+The biomedical graduate programs have interdepartmental faculty membership; therefore the Assistant VP for Graduate Education provides administrative oversight of the graduate programs, rather than a department chair.

 Student’s file: The student’s file contains their application, transcripts, graduate forms, correspondence, and other relevant communications or notifications.
 The file is kept in duplicate with one copy residing with the graduate program and the second copy in the Office of Research and Graduate Education.
 Students are instructed to provide copies of all forms, for example, the plan of study, the committee meeting evaluation, etc. for both files.